tact-lang/docs-obsolete/tact-spec.md

 type Int257 = builtin::Int257;
 ```

-### Cell
+#### Cell

 TBD.

-### Tuples

-TBD.
+#### Tuples?

+TBD?

 ### Standard types

-### Range

-TBD.

-### Tensors

-FunC tensors are simply multiple return values.
-We can optimize tuples as such and expose only Tuples in the type system.

-## New types
+TBD: what do we ship as a standard library: ranges, subranges of integers, Option/Result etc?

-## User-defined types
+## Structs
-User-defined types is a types which is defined by an used based on already existing types.

-### Product types
+TBD: define structs without introducing generics first.
+Generics will be dealt in a separate section.

-Product types are types that can have multiple fields of different types that exists as one entity.
+Structs (aka "product types") allow  multiple fields of different types that exists as one entity.
 Product types have fields and methods — functions that operate on these fields.

 Example of the declaration of the product type:
 ```
-let Foo = type {
+let Foo = struct {
   field1: Type1,
   field2: Type2,
   // etc